ikapata/day-to-day-planner/README.md

 ### Docker
 The easiest way to start the app is using docker-compose.
-You only need Docker installed !
+You only need Docker installed!
 To start the app run:
 ```bash
   docker compose up